-We’ve partnered with the Pilates gurus from Club Pilates in Cahaba Heights and with local artist, textile designer and owner of Cotton + Quill, Mary Catherine Folmar, to bring you a fabulous, core-strengthening Pilates workout — complete with illustrations.
+We’ve partnered with the Pilates gurus from Club Pilates in Birmingham, Alabama and with artist, textile designer, and owner of Cotton + Quill, Mary Catherine Folmar (known for her hand-illustrated fabrics and wall coverings) to bring you a fabulous, core-strengthening Pilates workout — complete with illustrations.

-This series covers a few of the basic moves that are central to the Pilates method, so it’s a great way to dip your toes in the world of Pilates, a practice that strengthens the spine and abdominal core.
+This series covers a few basic moves central to the Pilates method, so it’s a great way to dip your toes in Pilates, a practice that strengthens the spine and abdominal core.
 Through focusing on deep muscle building around the body’s central support column, you’ll enjoy better posture, balance, flexibility and strength — without the wear and tear that comes with running or jumping up and down in aerobics classes.
 And did we mention you can do these in the privacy of your own home?!

 So, don your favorite workout threads, grab a mat, and give these six Pilates moves a whirl!